xanny-projects/dragon/README.md

 We appreciate your help 👋!

-We encourage you to contribute to Xanny!
+We encourage you to contribute to Dragon!
 Please check out the  [guidelines](/CONTRIBUTING) about how to proceed.

 ## Sponsors

-We would like to extend our thanks to the following sponsors for funding xanny development.
-If you are interested in becoming a sponsor, please visit the Xanny [Open collective page](opencollective.com/xanny-projects).
+We would like to extend our thanks to the following sponsors for funding Dragon development.
+If you are interested in becoming a sponsor, please visit the Dragon [Open collective page](opencollective.com/Dragon-projects).

 ## Code of Conduct

-In order to ensure that the Xanny community is welcoming to all, please review and abide by the [Code of Conduct](/CODE_OF_CONDUCT).
+In order to ensure that the Dragon community is welcoming to all, please review and abide by the [Code of Conduct](/CODE_OF_CONDUCT).

 ## Security Issues

-If you discover a security vulnerability in Xanny, please see [Security Policies and Procedures](/SECURITY).
+If you discover a security vulnerability in Dragon, please see [Security Policies and Procedures](/SECURITY).

 ## Changelog